 If you will be submitting your first application for enrolment later than 1 May, you will not be granted the right of admission.
 The AUAS will not invite you to take part in the study check, and you will not be admitted to the programme.

 Did you enrol in a higher education programme before 1 May?
 Did you subsequently decide that you would prefer to enrol in another programme?

-If you wish to take part in a part-time programme, we recommend that you enrol before 1 May so that you can take part in the compulsory study check before the summer.
+If you wish to take part in a part-time programme, the study check is often combined with the intake.
+We recommend that you enrol before 1 May so that you can take part in the compulsory study check before the summer.
 The final deadline for enrolment is 15 August.
 Check with your preferred programme to find out when the August study check is scheduled to take place.

 For a detailed description of all regulations on the right of admission and study check, see the AUAS Students' Charter.

 If you wish to enrol in a numerus fixus programme, you will be required to take part in the selection procedure.
 The enrolment deadline for numerus fixus programmes starting in the 2018-2019 academic year is 15 January 2018.

 Following your enrolment application, the programme will invite you to participate in the selection procedure.
 The selection procedure will take place between December and April.
 Refer to the programme of your choice for the exact dates.
 Make sure to mark these dates in your calendar, as participation will be compulsory.

 Do you live on one of the Dutch-Caribbean islands?
 Have you completed Dutch prior education (HAVO, VWO or MBO-4) or will you be doing so in future?
 If so, make sure to enrol by 1 May at the latest.
 You will then be invited to participate in the study check.
 Participation is mandatory for the full-time programmes.